bintlabs/python-sync-db/merge.md

 also variations to consider.

 Not every case of unique constraint violation is caused by dbsync, however.
-It's also possible that two insert or update operations, registered by different nodes, collide on such a constraint without it being a consequence of dbsync's poor logging.
+It’s also possible that two insert or update operations, registered by different nodes, collide on such a constraint without it being a consequence of poor logging.
 These cases happen because the constraint is checked locally by the database management system or engine, and not against the synchronization server.
 Dbsync detects these as well, and interrupts the merge subroutine with a specialized exception that contains required details for the end user to resolve it.

-TODO define unique constraint resolution.
+To detect unique constraint conflicts, dbsync uses SQLAlchemy’s schema inspection API to iterate over the unique constraints defined in tables referenced by operations in the message.
+For each constraint found for each operation, a local object that matches the constraining values in the server-sent object is looked up.
+If found, the local object is further inspected to detect whether the case is a solvable conflict or a user error.

+A solvable conflict is determined by the presence of another version of the conflicting local object in the message (a third object, in the message, that has the same primary key value as the local conflicting object).
+This indicates that an update swap exists in the server-sent state difference, and the three objects form a single step of it.
+The conflicting objects are all collected and this way, multiple-step swaps are detected in increments.
+The collection of conflicting objects is finally deleted and immediately inserted with their final state, thus resolving the conflict.
+This method of resolution was found to be applicable in many different DBMSs, although it required the temporal desactivation of foreign key cascades, as they could trigger unexpected changes to the database.

+An unsolvable conflict is determined by the absence of the local conflicting object in the server-sent message.
+This means that operations from both devices collide, but do so exclusively in a pair.
+Detecting conflicts of this kind causes the interruption of the merge subroutine.

 Findings
 --------